danielpclark/webpacker-rs/README.md

 webpacker = "~0.3"
 ```

+Before you can build you need to initialize the webpacker environment with:

+    gem install webpacker_cli
+    webpacker-cli init

+Now your build script will be able to compile.
 In your build script you can do the following:

 ```rust
 use webpacker;